wjg3/FlexiBLEPlugin/README.md

 ## Intallation Instruction
 A little heads-up:
-The plugin relies on Conda Environment to install.
+The plugin relies on several packages to install, will be easy to configure with Conda.
 The key software packages include:

     OpenMM         8.0.0 and higher (7.3.0 works when changing LangevinMiddleIntegrator to LangevinIntegrator in tests)